Frequently Asked Questions

 The Insights project aims to help by providing developers and project owners insights into the health of their software by integrating information about all their dependencies and providing a way to see how they fit together.
 Existing tools and packaging systems do some of this, of course, but not enough and not uniformly.

-We hope to access to high-quality information and analysis about open source software projects will make it easier to build and maintain high-quality software.
+We hope that access to high-quality information and analysis about open source software projects will make it easier to build and maintain high-quality software.

 How does this differ from what is provided by my usual tooling such as npm or by other services?